satejsoman/chicago-business-viability/README.md

 ## other actions

-### run unit tests and end-to-end smoketest:
+### run unit tests and end-to-end smoketest
-from the root directory, with the virtual environment activated
+from the root directory, with the virtual environment activated, run:
 ```
 pytest
 ```